We're helping 20,000 young people across Ghana access STEM and enterprise skills. Join us.

 The Ghana Science and Tech Explorer Prize (GSTEP) excites, encourages and supports Junior High School (JHS) students (11-16) and teachers in Ghana to develop practical Science, Technology, Engineering & Maths (STEM) skills and products that benefit local communities.

-During this 3-year programme, we will be working with 20,000 Junior High School (JHS) students– as well as teachers, schools and communities in the Greater Accra and Ashanti regions – to encourage practical learning and the development of STEM and ICT skills through a series of challenge prizes.
+During this 3-year programme, we will be working with 20,000 Junior High School (JHS) students– as well as teachers, schools and communities in the Greater Accra, Ashanti and Eastern regions - to encourage practical learning and the development of STEM and ICT skills through a series of challenge prizes.

 Fondation Botnar is a Swiss-based foundation which champions the use of AI and digital technology to improve the health and wellbeing of children and young people in growing urban environments.
 To achieve this, the foundation supports research, catalyses diverse partners, and invests in scalable solutions around the world.